nais/doc/content/clusters/README.md

 ## Cloud/GCP

-For the cloud there are no zones, but instead we rely on a zero-trust model with a service-mesh.
+For the cloud there are no zones.
+Instead, we rely on a zero-trust model with a service-mesh.

 | cluster | ingresses |
 | ------- | --------- |